 Frozen living pictures are created when a group of people pose themselves together to create a meaningful image.
 Each person may represent a person, animal or thing.
 Although poses are frozen and there should be no movement, the entire body should be actively engaged in the frozen action.
 Successful frozen living pictures often have four elements: think FLEA.

 Group members should not be scattered throughout the room but within a defined performance space so the picture has a focal point that draws viewers in.

 Group members should pose at different levels—sitting, kneeling, leaning, standing, etc.—to increase visual interest.

-Each member should display an intentional and meaningful expression; these expressions an inappropriate smile or scowl can weaken the power of the image.
+Each member should display an intentional and meaningful expression; an inappropriate smile or scowl can weaken the power of the image.

 At least one group member should be frozen in a physically active task.

 While frozen, you may go around and tap one person at a time, asking that student to finish the sentence “I hope . . .” or “I believe . . .” responding as they believe the character they are portraying would.